CampaignChain/campaignchain-docs/ce/developer/cookbook/module_update.rst

 Creating Update Routines for Your Module
 ========================================

-When you `update a CampaignChain installation`_, the automatic update functionality takes the update routines provided with each CampaignChain module and applies them to the database schema and user-generated data (e.g. data in the database or in the file system).
+When you :doc:`update a CampaignChain installation </ce/administrator/deployment/update>`, the automatic update functionality takes the update routines provided with each CampaignChain module and applies them to the database schema and user-generated data (e.g. data in the database or in the file system).

 When developing your own modules, it is best practice to include such update routines as soon as something changes in your module that affects the database